JohnnySusp/LegalFedLLM/README.md

 are not included.
 LegalFedLLM supplies the HTTP, security, storage and round layers.

-Install the pinned optional machine-learning environment only when moving to real models:
+Install the optional machine-learning environment only when moving to real models:

 ```bash
 python -m pip install -r requirements-ml.txt